This month, HeinOnline continues its Secrets of the Serial Set series with a look back on the disastrous sinking of the RMS Titanic.

 The Institution of Apartheid

 The swift economic development precipitated by World War II, combined with the ban on tenant farming and sharecropping, pushed large numbers of black workers to industrial centers.
 In spite of this, the South African government made no equivalent development in housing and services, resulting in overcrowding, a rise in crime, and general discontent (primarily from whites).
-A new political party appeared—the Nationalist Party—supported heavily by Afrikaners and promoting the idea that Western liberalism had boosted the position of nonwhites.
+Meanwhile, the Herenigde Nasionale Party (Reunited Nasionale Party) rose to prominence, supported by some Afrikaners and promoting the idea that Western liberalism had boosted the position of nonwhites.

 The National Party soon took on a new policy—the systematic, legal organization of individual rights and privileges according to race.
 The policy was named apartheid, after the Afrikaans word for “separateness,” and became the bedrock of Afrikaner politics for the next few decades.

 The National Party became popular with farmers and manual laborers, defeating the oft-described “affluent” United Party in nearly every rural district.
 In a turning point for South African history, Daniel François Malan became the first nationalist Prime Minister in 1948.
 His goal?
 To fully implement the apartheid philosophy, even as the rest of the post-World War II world was moving further away from racism and segregation.

 In the decades to follow, multiple apartheid segregation laws would be passed.First, the Population Registration Act of 1950 classified every South African individual into a racially defined “population group.”
 This act provided the foundation for the apartheid legislation to follow, which included, among many others, an act to segregate public areas and vehicles, an act to limit the places in which blacks were permitted to work, and an act that forbade marriages between whites and nonwhites.